johnshew/office-dashboard/README.md

     npm install
     npm run typings
-    npm run build (or npm run watch) npm run start (to run locally - remember to use http://localhost not http://127.0.0.1)
+    npm run build (or npm run watch) npm run start-http-server (to run locally - remember to use http://localhost not http://127.0.0.1)

 ### Working with the Tesla browser